-- a.
-The Medical Staff Quality Improvement Committee shall be a multidisciplinary committee consisting of the Chief Medical Officer and a representative from each of the following specialties: general medicine, a medical subspecialty, family practice, surgery, a surgical subspecialty, Ob/Gyn, emergency medicine, anesthesiology, radiology and pathology.
-The Chief of Staff, Director of Medicine, Director of Surgery and the Director of Credentialing are ex-officion members without a vote.
-The MEC members-at-large may be invited as nonvoting guests.
+- The Medical Staff Quality Improvement Committee shall be a multidisciplinary a. committee consisting of the Physician Chair and a representative from each of the following specialties: General Medicine, a Medical Subspecialty, Family Practice, Surgery, Surgical Subspecialty, OB/GYN, Emergency Anesthesiology, Radiology and Pathology.
+The Chief of Staff, Director of Medicine, Director of Surgery, Director of Credentialing, Chief Nursing Officer, Medical Director of the Hospital Quality Outcomes Committee, and the Director of Quality are ex-officio members without a vote.
+The MEC members-at-large may be invited as non-voting guests.
 At no time may more than three Medical Staff Quality Improvement Committee members simultaneously serve on the MEC unless there are vacancies on the MEC resulting from lack of willing participants from the otherwise qualified Medical Staff. - b.
 Committee members are appointed by the Chief of Staff, subject to the approval of the Medical Executive Committee.
 The Chair is appointed by the Chief of Staff, subject to the approval of the Medical Executive Committee.
 Eligibility to serve as Chair requires past service of at least one year on the Medical Staff Quality Improvement Committee. - c.
-Ex-officio non-voting members of the Medical Staff Quality Improvement Committee include an administration representative, nursing executive representative, Performance Improvement Director, Performance Improvement Coordinator, and such other licensed independent practitioners and Hospital representatives upon invitation.
+Non-voting members upon invitation of the Medical Staff Quality Improvement Committee include an administration representative, nursing executive representative, Quality Outcomes Coordinator, and such other licensed independent practitioners and Hospital representatives.

-The Medical Staff Quality Improvement Committee shall meet at least ten times per year at a time and place designated by the Chair.
-The presence of at least five voting committee members constitutes a quorum for purposes of making case determinations.
+The Medical Staff Quality Improvement Committee shall meet at least six times per year at a time and place designated by the Chair.
 Action carries upon vote of a majority of voting members present at a meeting at which a quorum is present.